lucodealethea/clj_project1/Create_clj_project1_and_run.md

-# Create a new project
+# 1.Create a new project

 ```
 lein new clj_project1